How Hearing Aids and Sound Therapy Help Tinnitus - Tinnitus Management

 Sound Therapy

-Sound enrichment is widely accepted as being helpful, and certainly many people find the use of recorded nature sounds e.g. sound waves helpful to aid sleep
+Sound enrichment is widely accepted as being helpful, and certainly many people find the use of recorded nature sounds e.g. sea waves helpful to aid sleep.
+Listening to music that you like is also helpful, and if you are someone who likes listening to the radio, or even having the TV on in the background, these too are fine.

 More about Sound Therapy

-My own personal experience as a clinician is the same as others in the field - hearing aids do have a very significant effect on tinnitus perception, often reducing it to being barely audible during hearing aid use
+My experience as a clinician is the same as (most) others in the field - hearing aids do have a very significant effect on tinnitus perception, often reducing it to being barely audible during hearing aid use.

-Although I have listed hearing aids separately above, they are part of "sound therapy" of course.
-However, many who have tinnitus do not have a hearing loss - at least not a hearing loss that can be measured using standard audiometers that measure hearing levels between 250 Hz and 8KHz.
+Although I have listed hearing aids separately above, they are part of "sound enrichment" of course.
+However, many who have tinnitus do NOT have a noticeable hearing loss - at least not a hearing loss that can be measured using standard audiometers that measure hearing levels between 250 Hz and 8KHz.
 There may be some hearing loss at higher frequencies i.e. above 8KHz; indeed recent research was able to demonstrate this:

 Sereda, M., Hall, D.A., Bosnyak, D.J., Edmonson-Jones, M., Roberts, L.E., Adjamanian, P., Palmer, A.R.
 (2011) Re-examining the relationship between audiometric profile and tinnitus match, International Journal of Audiology 50 (5): 303-12)